-These Sections describe how a joint work site health and safety committee is created and is to operate.
+OH&S Code 2019 Part 13 and Part 3 of the OHS Act describe how a joint work site health and safety committee is created and is to operate.
 Some basic rules of the committee are:

-(a) Membership (section 197) Subsections 31(3) of the OH&S Act states that the number of employer representatives on the committee must not exceed the number of worker representatives.
-The number of members required is:
+- (a) Membership Part 3, Subsections 22(1) of the OH&S Act states that the number of employer representatives on the committee must not exceed the number of worker representatives.
+A joint worksite health and safety committee shall consist of at least 4 persons, of whom at least half represent workers who are not associated with the management of the work site. - (b) Committee co-chairs (Part 3, Subsections 22(2)) The committee must have two co-chairs.

-Worker representative's 2-6 members Employer representative's 1-6 members

-(b) Committee co-chairs (section 201)

-The committee must have two co-chairs.
 Worker members must select one co-chair from among themselves.
-Employer members must select one co-chair from among themselves.

-- (c) Meetings (section 203)

-Committee meetings must take place at least once in each calendar month. - (d) Quorum (section 204)

-To be able to hold an official meeting, one-half of the committee's members must be present at the meeting.
-Of the members attending the meeting,

-- (i) both worker and employer members must be present, and - (ii) at least one-half of those present must be worker members. - (e) Duty to inspect work site.
+Employer members must select one co-chair from among themselves. - Meetings (Part 3, Subsections 27(1)) Committee meetings shall meet within 10 days of its establishment and thereafter at least quarterly. - (d) Quorum (Part 3, Subsections 26(1)) To be able to hold an official meeting, one-half of the committee's members must be present at the meeting.
+Of the members attending the meeting, - (i) both worker and employer members must be present, and - (ii) at least one-half of those present must be worker members. - (e) Duty to inspect work site.
 The committee must perform inspections at the work site at least once before each regular committee meeting.